Cognigy/Documentation/docs/en/docs/ai/tools/analytics/odata-analytics-endpoint.md

 <div class="divider"></div>

-You can connect to the OData endpoint using your [API Key]({{config.site_url}}ai/tools/user-menu/my-profile/#api-keys/)  by connecting to respective OData URL on your server.
+You can connect to the OData endpoint using your [API Key]({{config.site_url}}ai/tools/user-menu/my-profile/#api-keys/) in the OData URL on your server.

 An OData URL is combined of the service root, api version, the collection and api key parameter as follows:

 `https://<odata domain>/<api-version>/<collection>?apikey=YOURAPIKEY`

 ???+ info "OData Domain Name"
     The OData endpoint is available on a different domain to your Cognigy User Interface domain.
-If you login to Cognigy via [https://trial.cognigy.ai](https://trial.cognigy.ai), your OData domain will be [https://odata-trial.cognigy.ai](https://odata-trial.cognigy.ai)).
+If you login to Cognigy via [https://trial.cognigy.ai](https://trial.cognigy.ai), your OData domain will be [https://odata-trial.cognigy.ai](https://odata-trial.cognigy.ai).

 For example, on our trial server, the OData endpoint URL for the Analytics Inputs Collection is `https://odata-trial.cognigy.ai/v2.2/Inputs?apikey=YOURAPIKEY` (where YOURAPIKEY must be replaced with your respective API Key).
 For On-Prem installations please replace the `odata-trial.cognigy.ai` domain name with the domain name configured for your local installation.